-Specifically, former Rochester finance director Rosiland Brooks-Harris and former Rochester City School District CFO Everton Sewell were charged, as were Rochester's municipal advisor Capital Markets Advisors (CMA), and its principal Richard Ganci.
-CMA, Ganci, and CMA co-principal Richard Tortora were also charged with failing to disclose conflicts to municipal clients.
+Washington D.C., June 14, 2022 - The Securities and Exchange Commission today charged the City of Rochester, New York, its former finance director Rosiland Brooks-Harris, and former Rochester City School District CFO Everton Sewell with misleading investors in a \$119 million bond offering.
+The SEC also charged Rochester's municipal advisor Capital Markets Advisors, LLC (CMA) and its principal Richard Ganci with misleading investors and breaching their fiduciary duty to Rochester.
+CMA, Ganci and CMA co-principal Richard Tortora were also charged with failing to disclose conflicts to municipal clients.

-The SEC alleges that the defendants misled investors in 2019 with bond offering documents that included outdated financial statements for the Rochester City School District and did not indicate that the District was experiencing financial distress due to overspending on teacher salaries.
-Sewell was allegedly aware that the District was facing at least a \$25 million budget shortfall, but he misled a credit rating agency on the magnitude of the expected shortfall, the SEC alleges.

-The SEC alleges that Brooks-Harris and Ganci were also aware of the Rochester City School District's increased financial distress.
-However, the SEC says they made no effort to inquire further about the District's financial condition prior to the bond offering, nor did they inform investors of the risks that the overspending posed to the District's finances.
-In September 2019, 42 days after the offering, the District's auditors found that the District had overspent its budget by nearly \$30 million, resulting in a downgrade of the city's debt rating.
+The SEC alleges that in 2019 the defendants misled investors with bond offering documents that included outdated financial statements for the Rochester City School District and did not indicate that the district was experiencing financial distress due to overspending on teacher salaries.
+Sewell was allegedly aware that the district was facing at least a \$25 million budget shortfall, but he misled a credit rating agency regarding the magnitude of the expected shortfall.
+The SEC alleges that Brooks-Harris and Ganci were also aware of the Rochester City School District's increased financial distress, including overspending on teacher salaries, yet they made no effort to inquire further about the District's financial condition prior to the bond offering, nor did they inform investors of the risks that the overspending posed to the district's finances.
+In September 2019, 42 days after the offering, the district's auditors revealed that the district had overspent its budget by nearly \$30 million, resulting in a downgrade of the city's debt rating and requiring the intervention of the state of New York.